 Scenario 4 — "Private Event"

 Trigger: manual launch by operator via AUDAC Touch 2.
 Action: Snapshot "Private Event."
 All 4 private rooms merge into one virtual zone via TouchLink™.
-Source — host's microphone (matrix mic input with priority).
+Source — host's microphone (processor mic input with priority).
 Background music ducks when mic is active (Talk Over).
 After the event — one tap returns the system to the current scheduled Snapshot.

 Scenario 5 — "Emergency Announcement"